Allied war crimes during World War II: Australia

 According to historian Mark Johnston, "the killing of unarmed Japanese was common" and Australian command tried to put pressure on troops to actually take prisoners, but the troops proved reluctant.
 When prisoners were indeed taken "it often proved difficult to prevent them from killing captured Japanese before they could be interrogated".
 According to Johnston, as a consequence of this type of behavior, "Some Japanese soldiers were almost certainly deterred from surrendering to Australians".

 Major General Paul Cullen indicated that the killing of Japanese prisoners in the Kokoda Track Campaign was not uncommon.
 In one instance he recalled during the battle at Gorari that "the leading platoon captured five or seven Japanese and moved on to the next battle.
 The next platoon came along and bayoneted these Japanese."
 He also stated that he found the killings understandable but that it had left him feeling guilty.

-China

-Some victims of the Tongzhou massacre.

-There has been relatively little research into the general treatment of Japanese prisoners of war taken by Chinese Nationalist forces, such as the National Revolutionary Army (NRA), during the Second Sino-Japanese War (1937–45), according to R. J. Rummel.
-However, civilians and conscripts, as well as Japanese civilians in China, were frequently maltreated by the Chinese military.
-Rummel says that Chinese peasants "often had no less to fear from their own soldiers than ... from the Japanese".
-The Nationalist military was reinforced by recruits gained through violent campaigns of conscription directed at Chinese civilians.
-According to Rummel:

-This was a deadly affair in which men were kidnapped for the army, rounded up indiscriminately by press-gangs or army units among those on the roads or in the towns and villages, or otherwise gathered together.
-Many men, some the very young and old, were killed resisting or trying to escape.
-Once collected, they would be roped or chained together and marched, with little food or water, long distances to camp.
-They often died or were killed along the way, sometimes less than 50 percent reaching camp alive.
-Then recruit camp was no better, with hospitals resembling Nazi concentration camps...
-Probably 3,081,000 died during the Sino-Japanese War; likely another 1,131,000 during the Civil War—4,212,000 dead in total.
-Just during conscription [emphasis added].

-Within some intakes of Nationalist conscripts, there was a death rate of 90% from disease, starvation or violence before they commenced training.

-Examples of war crimes committed by Chinese associated forces include:
+British, American and Japanese sources often identified Australians as having the worst criminal record among the British Commonwealth Occupation Force in Japan from 1946 to 1952.
+Gerster argues that Japanese victims of crime sometimes misidentified perpetrators as Australians, and Allied officials sometimes used the Australians as scapegoats for more general ill-discipline among occupational forces.
+Nevertheless, there are numerous cases of Australian troops being convicted of rape, murder and manslaughter of Japanese civilians.
+Australian courts often quashed convictions or mitigated the sentences of Australians convicted by courts martial.

+Canada